Email signature format: How to structure a clear and effective email signature

 Including too much information

-Signatures that contain multiple phone numbers, addresses, social profiles, and graphics can quickly become cluttered.
+Signatures with multiple phone numbers, addresses, social profiles, and graphics can quickly become cluttered.
 Limiting the signature to essential contact details keeps the layout easy to scan.

 Using oversized images or banners

-Large graphics may not display correctly in every email client and can increase email load times.
+Large graphics may not display correctly in every email client and can slow down email load times.
 Images should be optimized so they appear consistently across devices.

 Adding too many social icons